Berdir/drupal-plugin/PLUGIN_TYPES.md

   that implements `\Drupal\plugin\Plugin\PluginDefinitionMapperInterface`.
   Defaults to `\Drupal\plugin\Plugin\DefaultPluginDefinitionMapper`.

-A configuration schema MUST be provided for all configurable plugin types.
-The schemas MUST be named like `plugin.plugin_configuration.$plugin_type_id.$plugin_id`, where `$plugin_type_id` is the plugin type ID as specified in `$module.plugin_type.yml` and `$plugin_id` is the ID of a specific plugin, or an
+A configuration schema MAY be provided for all configurable plugin types.
+If a schema is provided, its name MUST be like `plugin.plugin_configuration.$plugin_type_id.$plugin_id`, where `$plugin_type_id` is the plugin type ID as specified in `$module.plugin_type.yml` and `$plugin_id` is the ID of a specific plugin, or an